An enforcement hearing uncovers financial information about a person who owes money (enforcement debtor) under a court order.

 - five business days before lodgement if you post your application.

-- Ensure a copy of the summons is served personally on the debtor at least two weeks before the enforcement hearing date.
+- Ensure a copy of the summons is served personally or by prepaid ordinary post (refer UCPR Section 809(2)) on the debtor at least two weeks before the enforcement hearing date.

 Information to request